-A majority of the ADS5422 total power consumption is used for biasing, therefore, independent of the applied clock frequency.
+A majority of the ADS5421 total power consumption is used for biasing, therefore; it is independent of the applied clock frequency.
 Figure 14 shows the typical variation in power consumption versus the clock speed.
-The current on the VDRV supply is directly related to the capacitive loading of the data output pins and care should be taken to minimize such loading.
+The current on the VDRV supply is directly related to the capacitive loading of the data output pins and care must be taken to minimize such loading.